Sk-iRODS-Extensions/EMC-Isilon-Resource-Plugin-for-iRODS/README.md

 of two reasons:

 1. The Isilon plugin uses the efficient object based HDFS protocol to access the Isilon storage system.
-This protocol doesn't support random write access (full POSIX semantics), but only allows streaming writes.
+This protocol doesn't support random write access, but only allows streaming writes.
 2. Some iRODS functionality is limited to a `unix file system` resource only.
 No other storage resource type can support it.
 In this respect, the Isilon resource plugin is similar to other "non-POSIX" resource drivers in the iRODS world.